clethrill/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 > [!design]- **Design Note: The Mob**
 > This scene has been added to communicate Ireena’s origins to the players, foreshadow Strahd’s interest in her, offer a dramatic question while the players visit the mansion, and endear Ireena and Kolyan to the players before Strahd’s arrival during the siege later that night.
 ### Within the Mansion
 This area is largely as described in <span class="citation">E4.
-Burgomaster’s Mansion (p.
+Burgomaster Mansion (p.
 44)</span>.
 However, remove the last sentence in this area’s description (referring to Kolyan’s corpse).

 If the players assisted in dispersing the mob, Kolyan and Ireena welcome them warmly, especially if the players mention Ismark’s name.
 Whether or not the players mention that Ismark granted them room and board at the manor, Kolyan invites them to stay for lunch in gratitude for their aid in dealing with Alenka.
-#### Lunch with the Burgomaster
+#### Lunch with the Mayor
 Lunch, which is already stewing in a pot over the kitchen hearth, is a stew of turnips and rabbit meat.
 Ireena apologizes for the sparse meal, but the players can clearly see that the family’s pantry is nearly bare.

 During the meal, Kolyan and Ireena ask the players about their interests and lives outside of Barovia.
 Ireena especially is fascinated by tales of the world beyond the mists.